rails/rails/guides/source/configuring.md

 * `config.middleware` allows you to configure the application's middleware.
 This is covered in depth in the [Configuring Middleware](#configuring-middleware) section below.

-* `config.queue` configures a different queue implementation for the application.
-Defaults to `ActiveSupport::SynchronousQueue`.
-Note that, if the default queue is changed, the default `queue_consumer` is not going to be initialized, it is up to the new queue implementation to handle starting and shutting down its own consumer(s).
+* `config.queue` configures the default job queue for the application.
+Defaults to `ActiveSupport::Queue.new` which processes jobs in a background thread.
+If you change the queue, you're responsible for running the jobs as well.

-* `config.queue_consumer` configures a different consumer implementation for the default queue.
+* `config.queue_consumer` configures a different job consumer for the default queue.
 Defaults to `ActiveSupport::ThreadedQueueConsumer`.
+The job consumer must respond to `start`.

 * `config.reload_classes_only_on_change` enables or disables reloading of classes only when tracked files change.
 By default tracks everything on autoload paths and is set to true.
 If `config.cache_classes` is true, this option is ignored.